Americas Four Best Presidents

 Once in office, Jefferson repealed a number of federal taxes, thinking to rely on customs revenue.
 He pardoned people who had been imprisoned under the Alien and Sedition Acts which Adams had passed and he had considered unconstitutional.

 He began and won the First Barbary War, (1801–1805), which was America's first significant overseas war.

 Although largely forgotten this War against the Pirates of the Mediterranean is commemorated in the Marine Corps Hymn in the line '...to the shores of Tripoli ',

 In 1803, despite his misgivings about the constitutionality of Congress's power to buy land, Jefferson made the Louisiana Purchase, doubling the size of the United States.

-More recently his involvement with Sally Hemmings, one of his slaves has garnered a lot of attention.
-It is pretty clear that after the death of his wife, when he was 44 years old, he began a long term relationship with Sally Hemmings and was the father of her children.
+After the death of his wife, when he was 44 years old, he began a long term relationship with Sally Hemmings and was the father of her children.